Shivani, Tarikere: Railway station

 Shivani (SHV) Railway Station is located almost two kilometres east of Shivani town and one kilometer west of Bandre village and falls within the Mysore Division of the South Western Railway Zone of Indian Railways.
 This railway station was the watering station for all the steam engines during the meter gauge when the steam engines existed.
 All the trains stopped here to fill water for the further journey.
 This station has a 10,000-litre-capacity overhead tank built in 1934.

 Several passenger trains make a stop at this railway station.
 From here one can catch direct trains to go to places like Bangalore and Davangere.
 The other closest railway stations are Ajjampura (towards Bangalore) and Hosadurga Road (towards Chikkajajur).

 Shivani Railway Station is a commercial location and has several wholesale and retail businesses.

-THAGGINAHALLI

 Bukkambudhi is an important place within Shivani Hobli and is about 4 kilometres west of Shivani.

-Naranapura is one of the large mandal panchayath in shivani.
-Near 5000 peoples are living there.
-Bankanakatte and Menasinakayihosally are including there panchayath.
-In Naranapura 75% lingayaths are there so many temples likely Basaveshwara temple, Antaragattamma are main temples.
+Naranapura is one of the large mandal panchayaths in Shivani.
+About 5000 people live there.
+Bankanakatte and Menasinakayihosally are including in the panchayath.